PeterBParker/OneYearNightmare/README.md

   - Add infinite scroll instead of button navigation
   - Add tap on either side of page to navigate
+  - Make buttons more contrasting with the rest of the site to draw the user's eye there quicker

 - 4. MISC